clackups/qmk_userspace/ONE_HANDED_CSTC40.md

 # Mirrored keyboard for one-handed input

+**WARNING:** Starting November 2024, KPrepublic started selling a
+    different model of the keyboard under the same name, so this firmware would not work on it.
+As of today, no replacement or solution is found.

 ## Overview

 The goal of the project is to build an inexpensive keyboard for